locmansueto/SNPSeekWithZKChartGH/README.md

 ### Get started with development

-To start a new module, we created a set of files to start with as templates.
+To develop a new module, we created a set of files to start with as templates.